Emese92/the-early-birdie/README.md

 * Confirmation message doesn't send to User. - This bug hasn't been fixed due to lack of time.
 * On the My Bookings lists needs to be clicked twice for the first time on the list items to toggle the open the second line. - This hasn't been fixed due to lack of time.
-* If the admin edits a booking the account name changes so it can't be seen anymore by the User - This hasn't been fixed due to lack of time.
+* If the admin edits a User's booking the account name changes so it can't be seen anymore by the User - This hasn't been fixed due to lack of time.
 * On Add a new booking page it is possible to book passed dates - This hasn't been fixed due to lack of time.
-* On the login page the remember me tick doesn't do anything. - This hasn't been fixed due to lack of time.

 * On the Add a new booking page, it was possible to all-day times. - This has been fixed with a help-text and min and max value for the booking times.
 * On the Edit booking page, the date was not returned when trying to edit a booking. - This has been fixed by changing the date format.
 * When a booking was made and the page got refreshed the booking went through again creating double bookings. - This has been fixed by redirecting to the My bookings page right after sending the booking.
-* On the login page the remember me tick doesn't do anything. - This hasn't been fixed due to lack of time.

 ## Deployment